 Agents of the Court

 Our trained volunteers are appointed as official agents of the court.
 They have the task of representing the best interests of children in cases which demand the court’s action on behalf of the children’s welfare and placement in a caring and secure home.

 Volunteer advocates diligently monitor, interview and continually assess the children’s care, health and well-being.
 Advocates report to the court, providing vital information to the presiding judge in support of the best-informed judgments on behalf of the involved children.

-Since our founding in 1985, initially under the auspices of East Tennessee State University, we have emerged as an independent, nonprofit, community-based service organization.
-In the intervening period we have steadily grown.
-In 2013, 70 dedicated advocates served 412 children.
-This work was supported by an operating budget of some $165,000.00.
+CASA of Northeast Tennessee has made tremendous strides since its founding in 1985, initially under the auspices of East Tennessee State University.
+Since then it has emerged as an independent, community-based service organization, with 70 dedicated advocates serving some 412 children in 2013.
+This work was supported by an operating budget of $165,000.00.